Jill Stein: Health effects of Wi-Fi

-In a question-and-answer session, Stein voiced concern about wireless internet (Wi-Fi) in schools, saying, "We should not be subjecting kids' brains especially to that ... and we don't follow this issue in our country, but in Europe, where they do, you know, they have good precautions about wireless.
-Maybe not good enough, you know.
-It's very hard to study this stuff.
-You know, we make guinea pigs out of whole populations and then we discover how many die."
-According to the World Health Organization (WHO), "no adverse health effects are expected from exposure to [Wi-Fi]".
-Stein later said, "take precautions about how much we expose young children to WiFi and cellphones until we know more about the long-term health effects of this type of low-level radiation."
+In a question-and-answer session, Stein voiced concern about wireless internet (Wi-Fi) in schools, saying, "We should not be subjecting kids' brains especially to that ...
+We don't follow that issue in this country, but in Europe, where they do, they have good precautions around wireless, maybe not good enough."
+Stein later said, "we should listen to what scientific experts are saying and take precautions about how much we expose young children to WiFi and cellphones until we know more about the long-term health effects of this type of low-level radiation."

 In an interview with the Los Angeles Times editorial board, Stein clarified that her statements on Wi-Fi were "not a policy statement" and that attention to her statement on Wi-Fi was "a sign of a gotcha political system".